Jarrow : Venerable Bede

 Many of the buildings that remain at Jarrow date to the Norman period of the monastery founded by Aldwin in 1074.
 The church at its centre does however have a significant Anglo-Saxon building.
 There had in fact been two churches within the Anglo-Saxon monastery.
 They stood end to end with the smaller of the two perhaps exclusively used by the monks and the larger possibly used by both visitors and monks.

-By the 18th century the larger of the two churches (by then forming the nave) was in danger of collapsing upon the Jarrow congregation so it was demolished and replaced in 1783.
+By the eighteenth century the larger of the two churches (by then forming the nave) was in danger of collapsing upon the Jarrow congregation so it was demolished and replaced in 1783.
 The smaller church which had become the chancel still survives.

 Here the small window recesses in the stone are the original Anglo-Saxons ones with the middle one containing fragments of recovered glass from Jarrow’s Anglo-Saxon era.
 When the church is viewed from the side that faces the River Don, the original small church, dedicated to St Paul is that situated to the right of the tower.